*First written July 2025, updated November 2025.*

 Go to Settings > Payments and select manual payments

-Then in Shopify Flow (it’s an app – install it if you haven’t already) there’s a fraud flow already in the templates.
+Then in the Shopify Flow app (install it through Apps if you haven’t already) there’s a fraud flow already in the templates.

 You can install and edit this workflow.